lowRISC/opentitan/sw/device/lib/dif/_index.md

 * `dif_<ip>_transaction_t` is a struct representing runtime parameters for starting a hardware transaction.
 It is only present when `dif_<ip>_start()` is defined.
 This type is always passed by value.
-A DIF library my opt to use another pre-existing type instead, when that type provides a more semanticly appropriate meaning.
+A DIF library my opt to use another pre-existing type instead, when that type provides a more semantically appropriate meaning.
 * `dif_<ip>_output_t` is a struct describing how to output a completed transaction.
 Often, this will be a type like `uint8_t *`.
 The same caveats